HendrikMeyer02/notizen/CredentialRotation/To-Dos.md

 Develop the Jira API Integration (functionality for automatically creating rotation tickets).

 ### Task 3.4: Webhook Endpoint
+Prerequisite, you need to be Jira global Admin or at least Jira project admin.
 Develop the Webhook Endpoint that receives Jira notifications and updates the `last_changed` and `next_due_date` in the backend.

 ### Task 3.5: Date Calculation Logic